agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

 #### **Solvency Ratios (Long-Term Stability & Leverage)**

-Measure the ability to meet long-term obligations and the extent of financial leverage -1598].
+Measure the ability to meet long-term obligations and the extent of financial leverage.
 Higher leverage implies higher risk.

   * **Debt Ratios:** (Note: "Total Debt" typically refers to interest-bearing liabilities, but definitions can vary )
       * **Long-Term Debt-to-Equity:**